SpencerHill4/startup2024/notes.md

 ```

 # Midterm
-1. &ltlink> is used to link external resources to the HTML document (i.e. CSS stylesheets) and is self-closing and usually placed in the <head> section.
+1. < link> is used to link external resources to the HTML document (i.e. CSS stylesheets) and is self-closing and usually placed in the <head> section.
-2. &ltdiv> is a block-level container that is used to group HTML elements together.
+2. < div> is a block-level container that is used to group HTML elements together.
 3. #title targets an element with the specific id title, while .grid targets elements witht the class grid.
 4. Padding is the space between the content and the border of an element, while margin is the space outside the border, between the element and neighboring elements.
 5. With a flexbox, images inside a flex container can be arranged in a row or column, and can be aligned and justified in various ways.